enoua5/factory/README.md

 <pre>
 - using Factory:
    the file named "factory.html" is the compiler.
-   Up at the top are manual command (the square is the RAM: red=0, green=1) The first text area is where the uncompiled factory code is to be written.
+   Up at the top are manual command buttons (the square is the RAM: red=0, green=1) The first text area is where the uncompiled factory code is to be written.
    "run code" compiles the code into Javascript and runs it.
    "compile code" compiles the code into Javascript without running.